redpanda-data/connect/website/docs/components/inputs/http_client.md

 ### Pagination

-In order to support convenient pagination, when a request depends on tokens extracted from the previous message, this input supports interpolation functions in the `url` and `headers` fields where data from the previous successfully consumed message (if there was one) can be referenced.
+This input supports interpolation functions in the `url` and `headers` fields where data from the previous successfully consumed message (if there was one) can be referenced.
+This can be used in order to support basic levels of pagination.
+However, in cases where pagination depends on logic it is recommended that you use an [`http` processor](/docs/component/processors/http) instead, often combined with a [`generate` input](/docs/components/inputs/generate) in order to schedule the processor.

 ## Examples